Reasons Why You Might Have Been Waitlisted

 Why Did I Get Waitlisted?

-Here are the most common reasons why applicants are placed on a waitlist:
+Here are the most common reasons applicants are placed on a waitlist:

-- There simply were too few spaces available.
+- Too few spaces are available.
 There might have been too many students with your particular set of credentials or academic interests.
 The admitted applicants were just slightly better than you in some arbitrary way or applied earlier.

 - If your parents are alumni, work for the college, or are well-connected, you might have been waitlisted as a courtesy.
 Waitlisting can soften the blow of rejection.